32 - 40 Chemical Evolution

 Menu back

-Chemical evolution is concerned with the genesis of basic building blocks for vitally essential molecules (amino acids) and on the other hand, with the development of biologically active molecules from these building blocks (proteins).
+Chemical evolution is concerned with the genesis of basic building blocks for vitally essential molecules (amino acids), and with the development of biologically active molecules from these building blocks (proteins).
 It is not known how these proteins could have combined to form living cells.

-According to conventional doctrine, the initial cells (the first form of life) supposedly developed spontaneously in a liquid (primordial soup), in which all chemical substances required for its development were present.
+According to conventional doctrine, the initial cells (the first form of life) supposedly developed spontaneously in a liquid known as primordial soup, in which all chemical substances required for its development were present.
 In the field of evolutionary biology, scientists make no attempt to explain the various primordial soup theories.
-They argue, that the development of the first cell have nothing to do with evolution.
-For this reason, the title of this work is “95 theses against evolution”.
+They argue that the development of the first cell has nothing to do with evolution.
+This is the reason the title of this work Ninety-five Theses Against Evolution was chosen.

 Reproducible results:

 Various prebiotic conditions can be simulated in the laboratory and associated reactions studied.
-The results can be reproduced by any chemist.
-The results in regard to the primordial soup theory are extremely disillusioning.
+Any chemist can reproduce the results.
+The results concerning the primordial soup theory are extremely disillusioning.
 Among others, it has been observed that in an aqueous primordial soup and/or atmosphere containing oxygen, long chains of molecules never form.
-The water decomposes the molecules immediately and as soon as they come into contact with oxygen, they oxidize.
+The water decomposes the molecules immediately and as soon as they encounter oxygen, they oxidize.

 32 Vivum ex vivo